opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 ### Ticks

 There is an `XTick` component for creating and rendering the x ticks.
-Tick values can be passed to the `Plot` using the `xTick` prop.
-These are passed to `XTick`, `XGrid`, `XLabel` as the default of the `values` prop.
+An array of tick values can be passed to a `Plot` (or `Frame`) using the `xTick` prop.
+If no values are passed, default values are automatically created from the x scale.

-If the `xTick` prop of `Plot` is not used, the default values are automatically created from the x scale.
+The `xTick` values from `Plot` are passed to `XTick`, `XGrid` and `XLabel` as the default `values` prop.
+Overwrite these values by using `values` explicitly.
+Alternatively, `values` can be a function - it is passed the `xTick` values from `Plot` and should return a new array of values.

-> Note: The `values` prop of the `XTick`, `XGrid`, `XLabel` can be a function to transform the values passed down from the plot or frame - THIS IS LIKELY TO CHANGE!!
+The `XLabel` component can take a `format` prop.
+This is a function that takes a tick value, its index, the array of tick values and the original array of tick values from `Plot`.
+The function should return the label value.

-The behavior for y ticks is identical to that of x ticks.
+The behavior described above is identical for the y dimension.

 ## Data